Orbit analysis

 Why should you use Orbit Analysis?

-Steady, continuous operation with as few malfunctions and vibrations as possible is essential for maximizing productivity and ensuring the reliable operation of a machine - whether a huge rotating mass in a power plant or a high-revving compressor.
+Having a steady, continuous operation with as few malfunctions and vibrations as possible is essential for maximizing productivity and ensuring the reliable operation of a machine - whether a huge rotating mass in a power plant or a high-revving compressor.
 Knowing the rotor movement, then different phenomena of lubrication and bearing states can be determined and consequently, machine operations can be optimized.

 To achieve this, measurement and analysis of rotational vibration data is crucial.
 Dewesoft Orbit analysis is an ideal analysis tool for rotor dynamic movement examination, assessment of any motion restrictions causing vibration, and consequent prevention of potential, unwanted damages to rotating machinery that would result in premature wear of components and could cause critical failure.